-We investigate this equivalence property for the Gately value and conclude that for certain classes of regular games the Gately value results in exactly the same imputation as the Shapley value.
-This includes the class of cooperative games generated by unanimity games of equal-sized coalitions, the so-called the subclasses of k-games (van den Brink et al., 2023).
+We investigate the equivalence of the Shapley and Gately values.
+We conclude that, indeed, for certain classes of regular games the Gately value results in exactly the same imputation as the Shapley value.
+This includes the class of cooperative games generated by unanimity games of equal-sized coalitions, the so-called k-games (van den Brink et al., 2023).
 Other classes of highly regular games also possess this equivalence property, showing that potentially for many subclasses of highly regular cooperative games these values might coincide.

 In particular, the Gately and Shapley values are equivalent on the specific subclass of 2-games.
 This equivalence enables us to utilise the characterisation developed in van den Brink et al. (2023, Theorem 1) to establish an axiomatisation of the Gately value within this particular relevant subclass of regular games.
-In fact, the 2-games subset encompasses the depiction of productive interaction on networks, where binary value-generating activity occurs on the links forming the network.
+In fact, the class of 2-games encompasses the binary cooperation on networks, where binary value-generating activity occurs on the links forming the network.
 The insight that many values are equivalent on this particular subclass of 2-games is relevant in the analysis of these games.

-Structure of the paper We introduce and illustrate Gately's approach through a simple application to a trade problem with three traders in Section 2.
+Structure of the paper We introduce and illustrate Gately's approach through an application to an exchange or "household" economy with three traders in Section 2.
 Section 3 develops the formal treatment of Gately's approach, defines generalised Gately points and values, and discusses the dual of the Gately value.
 This section concludes with a natural and simple axiomatisation of the Gately value.
-Section 4 is devoted to the investigation of the relationship of Gately points, the Core and the Nucleolus for 3-player games.
-We conclude the paper in Section 5 with the investigation of the Gately value with the Core for arbitrary n-player games and the relationship between the Gately and Shapley values.
+Section 4 is devoted to the investigation of the relationship of Gately points, the Core, the Nucleolus and other Core selectors for 3-player games.
+We conclude the paper in Section 5 with the investigation of the Gately value with the Core for arbitrary n-player games and the equivalence of the Gately and Shapley values.
+The final section summarises and considers further developments and research directions.

-2 An illustrative example: Bargaining of a sale
+2 An illustrative example: A household economy